paddysplace/paddysblog-v3/_drafts/keeping-life-in-focus.md

 **Why do I lose interest?**

+The quick answer would be depression.

+But why do I get excited about something to begin with then?

 **Can I reignite the spark?**

 Related Article: [5 Things To Do If We Feel A Loss Of Interest](https://www.google.com/url?sa=t&source=web&rct=j&url=https://www.verywellmind.com/things-to-do-if-you-feel-a-loss-of-interest-5093337&ved=2ahUKEwjMpc2X2b_yAhXxRUEAHVsYCF0QFnoECAMQAQ&usg=AOvVaw3PF0UuDXSbe2yV_R51Z7p4)